danielschramm/qt_inverter_10k/README.md

 For the mqtt connection the qmqtt library has to be manually added to the QT community edition.

-The code rund from console and does not use any platform specific code so it should work on every platform supported by QT.
+The code runs from console and does not use any platform specific code so it should work on every platform supported by QT.